 NOTE: It is vitally important to inform previous partners that they may have contracted or passed on this disease so that they will not pass it on further or leave it untreated.

-HIV (AIDS) See on the Virus page(Phthirus pubis, crabs)
+HIV (AIDS) See Viruses(Phthirus pubis, crabs)

 Pubic lice are small, wingless, parasitic insects found primarily in the pubic or genital area of humans.
 Pubic lice infestation is found worldwide and occurs in all races, ethnic groups and levels of society.
 It is not necessarily spread through sexual intercourse as bedding, towels and clothes can also spread pubic lice.
 The lice produce tiny eggs called nits which are similar in size to dandruff flakes and attach themselves to the hair shaft.
 Once these nits hatch, they multiply even more quickly.
 Pubic lice can cause intense itching and scratching, which sometimes leads to a secondary bacterial infection.
 Although pubic lice can affect any part of the body; they generally favour the hairs of the genital area.

 A spirochetes bacterium, Treponema pallidum is the causative organism for the disease.
 Syphilis is a bacterial infection that is usually spread by sexual contact.
 Syphilis starts as a painless sore that appears mostly on the genitals and mouth.
 If untreated, syphilis progresses in stages and can lead to heart and brain damage and even death.
 About 3 weeks, although the range is from 10 to 90 days, after being infected with syphilis, a sore (chancre) that is usually painless often appears on the genitals.
 This first stage in the course of syphilis is referred to as the primary stage.
 The chancre usually heals without treatment in 3 to 6 weeks.
 If syphilis is not treated during the primary stage, it often progresses to later stages.